 Pickles are considered a “take it or leave it” addition to a meal for most people.
-The majority of people either absolutely love pickles or hate them with a fiery passion.
+The majority of people either absolutely love pickles or hate them with a fiery passion, and few people would even consider drinking pickle juice.
 Pickles come in all shapes, sizes, and flavors.
-I might sound a bit like Bubba Gump from the Forrest Gump movie when I say this, but pickles can be sweet, savory, spicy, tangy, crunchy, crinkly, and sour ? and the list goes on!
+I might sound a bit like Bubba Gump from the Forrest Gump movie when I say this, but pickles can be sweet, savory, spicy, tangy, crunchy, crinkly, and sour and the list goes on!
 Pickles are an affordable, low-calorie snack that can easily be eaten on the go (they even sell little to-go cups of pickles in some grocery stores).
 Some celebrities, like Selena Gomez, have boarded the pickle train as well.
 Selena even has pickles delivered to her from her hometown!

-Although some people appreciate the tasty benefits of chomping down on pickles, what about the pickle juice that is typically discarded carelessly?
-Pickle juice may not be on your radar as something worth using, but take a look at the five everyday uses for pickle juice.
-Number two will surprise you!
+Although some people appreciate the tasty benefits of chomping down on pickles, what about the juice that is typically discarded carelessly?

 Ease muscle cramps